BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 10" 4/5+ 4 5 0 2 4
  If Thranduil Charges into combat whilst riding his Elk, Thranduil's Strikes are resolved at Strength 5.

-Circlet of Kings — *An ancient heirloom of Mirkwood, this circlet is infused with a great magical power.*
+Circlet of Kings â€” *An ancient heirloom of Mirkwood, this circlet is infused with a great magical power.*

 This crown allows Thranduil, King of the Mirkwood Realm to cast the Magical Powers Aura of Dismay and Nature's Wrath once each per game.
 The spell is automatically cast, counting the result as a 6, and no Will points need be expended.